Governance

 Office bearer

-Armina was most recently Portfolio Manager at Grok Ventures, the private investment firm of Mike Cannon-Brookes, one of the co-founders of software company Atlassian.
+Armina (Arms) is co-founder and Portfolio Manager of award-winning AI-powered equities fund Minotaur Capital.
+Before that, she was Portfolio Manager at Grok Ventures, the private investment firm of Mike Cannon-Brookes, one of the co-founders of software company Atlassian.
 She managed the global equities and derivatives portfolio and also analysed fixed income, infrastructure and private investments.
 Prior to Grok, she spent eight years at JPMorgan in the Equities Research Team covering Emerging Companies.
-Having grown up in Housing Commission in Western Sydney, Armina has always been a great advocate for diversity.
+Having grown up in Housing Commission in Western Sydney, Arms has always been a great advocate for diversity.
 At J.P.
 Morgan she was on the Women's Committee, the PRIDE Committee and the Diversity Council.
-At Grok, she has founded The FOLD, a networking group for women in investment roles at family offices.
+At Grok, she founded The FOLD, a networking group for women in investment roles at family offices.

 Julie Bignell